 Go to the Technology Help Resource Center for tech support issues.

-Be sure to also check out the teaching tools available through the University eCampus site; and software downloads page where you can obtain Office and Adobe products.
+Be sure to also check out the teaching tools available through the University eCampus site; and software downloads page where you can obtain Adobe products.
 You need to use your .sjsu.edu email address.
 You can find it by going to the University directory and entering your last name.

 Audacity: Free open-source audio recorder and editor.